rookasrudzianskas/boomx/docs/http.md

 }
 ```

-Cog will make requests to the URL supplied with the state of the prediction
+BoomX will make requests to the URL supplied with the state of the prediction
 object in the request body.
 Requests are made when specific events occur during
 the prediction, namely: